What We Do

 The Center works with current and aspiring leaders.
 We develop their capacity as instructional leaders by supporting them in expanded roles as mentors, coaches and facilitators.
 Aspiring leaders are current teachers who receive support to develop and improve strategic plans and strengthen their leadership skills.

 The Center provides individual leadership coaching for school leaders in partner districts.
 The school leaders, including superintendents, central office staff, or principals, work with coaches to further develop instructional leadership practices and address highly targeted goals.

 Professional Communities of Practice

 The Center convenes ongoing communities of practice to support the development of individual leaders and leadership teams.
 Participants study new research, gain access to proven improvement tools, and wrestle with shared problems of practice.

 Leading for Equitable Classrooms: An Institute for Action

-The Center is partnering with Amistad Center for Art and Culture to host select districts committed to eliminating the inequities that contribute to disproportionate learning and achievement for Connecticut students.
-The institute brings together participating districts for interactive working sessions which provide inspiration and information necessary to prepare all students, regardless of ethnicity, income, language, race, zip code or disability, to prosper and lead in the society of the future.
+The Center is partnering with Amistad Center for Art and Culture to hose select districts committed to eliminating the inequities that contribute to disproportionate learning and achievement for Connecticut students.
+The institute will bring together participating districts for interactive working sessions which provide inspiration and information necessary to prepare all students, regardless of ethnicity, income, language, race, zip code or disability, to prosper and lead in the society of the future.

 Achievement Gap Review